shree131/absenteeism_prediction_model/README.md

 ## Next Steps

-* Integrate with business dashboards (e.g., Power BI or Tableau) for analysis and presentation.
+* Integrate with business dataset and dashboards (e.g., Power BI or Tableau) for analysis and presentation.
 * Improve model performance using advanced classifiers, feature engineering, or additional data.
 * Analyze misclassifications and refine the feature set further.